marjenahaque/marjena/README.md

 <p align="center"><a href="https://marjenahaque.github.io/marjena/"> <img width="60%" alt="Hello, I'm Marjena.!" src="./images/intro.png" /></a></p>

-**About me**

 I am an ardent environmental scientist with a multidisciplinary focus, particularly in hydrology, river system networks, and leveraging machine learning for disaster management in Bangladesh's coastal lands and islands.
 My academic background includes a Master's in Environmental Science from the University of Chittagong, equipping me with a strong foundation in GIS, remote sensing, and watershed management.
 Engaged in diverse projects, my research spans the intricate dynamics of soil-water interactions, understanding river systems' behaviors, and innovating machine learning applications to predict and mitigate disasters in vulnerable coastal areas.

+I like to travel and explore nature, listening podcasts, perticipating in sports and creating content in YouTube.

 **Research Interests**